.NET Core on LinuxDevOps is on the rise

 One of the main projects is going to 12-15 minutes - it's a long time, you can't live like that.
 A quick analysis showed a terrible drawdown in I / O, and this is on arrays.

 After analyzing component by component, I identified three foci.
-First - kaspersky antivirus, which scans sources on all Windows Build agents.
-Second - Windows indexer.
+First - kaspersky antivirus, which is on everyone Windows Build agents scan the source code.
+The second one is Windows indexer.
 It was not disabled, and everything was indexed on the Build agents in real time during the deployment process.

 Third - npm install.
 It turned out that in most Pipelines we used this scenario.
 Why is he bad?
 The Npm install procedure is run when building the dependency tree in package-lock.json, where the versions of the packages that will be used to build the project are fixed.
 The downside is that Npm install pulls the latest versions of packages from the Internet each time, and this is a lot of time in the case of a large project.